 By DeVry University

-*As part of this program, one complimentary laptop is provided to students enrolled in the Associate of Information Technology and Networking, Bachelor’s of Information Technology and Networking, Bachelor’s of Software Development, Bachelor’s of Electronics Engineering Technology/Engineering Technology — Electronics and Bachelor’s of Computer Information Systems.
+**As part of this program, one complimentary laptop is provided to students enrolled in the Associate in Information Technology and Networking, Associate in Engineering Technology, Associate in Network Systems Administration, Bachelor’s in Information Technology and Networking, Bachelor’s in Software Development, Bachelor’s in Engineering Technology, Bachelor’s in Network and Communications Management and Bachelor’s in Computer Information Systems.
 The laptop is issued during the student’s second session.
 Certain restrictions apply.

 ***Must declare a specialization by 30 credit hours for associate degree programs and 60 credit hours for bachelor’s degree programs.